 Public authorities are only required to share already recorded information.
 So, if a Freedom of Information Act (FOI) request is placed with an organisation.
 It is only liable to share the relevant information that is already in the recorded format.
 It does not have to create a document to answer the query raised under the Act.
 Freedom of Information (FOI) also does not cover the information held by the public authority for a person or an organisation.
 For instance, personal employee records of the organisation are off limits.

 Freedom of Information Act 2000 is enforced by the (ICO) and organisations seek advice requests from the ICO.

 The primary objective of GDPR is to secure personal data by improving the processes involved in its collection, storage, and processing.
 It also aims to create transparency by providing people access to their data and give them better control over how that data is processed.
 On the other hand, does not seek access to personal data, but information on the operations of a public authority.

 GDPR is about ensuring the protection of the basic right of people to their privacy.
 In contrast, (FOI) Act all about getting rid of opaque structures and bringing more transparency into the entire public system.

 GDPR is a much stricter law than its predecessors.
-So, it will definitely have a much more profound impact on Freedom of Information (FOI).
+So, it will have a much more profound impact on Freedom of Information (FOI).
 When a request is filed with a public authority for information that includes personal information belonging to another individual.
 The authority must determine the extent to which the requested information can be furnished in the name of transparency.
 While maintaining the right to privacy of the individual whose information is sought by the requester.

 Freedom of Information (FOI) 2000 is a milestone in a democratic system.
-It bestows people right to question their Government and the affiliated organisations regarding how their tax money is being spent.
-It is one of the most important checks and balances in the public space and introduces the much-needed accountability.
+It bestows people’s right to question their Government and the affiliated organisations regarding how their tax money is being spent.
+It is one of the most important checks and balances in the public space and introduces much-needed accountability.
 In a civil society, every member should be aware of such an Act and should be able to use it to make sense of the workings of their Government.